 When you are tailoring PRINCE2, you must bear in mind that no part of the method should be ignored or removed.
 Even on a small project, you will need to address risk, quality and change control.
 If the method is changed too much, you will be in danger of running a ‘PINO’ (that’s ‘PRINCE2 In Name Only’) project.

-Organizations can address the PINO problem by referring to the PRINCE2 Maturity Model1.
+Organizations can address the PINO problem by referring to the PRINCE2 Maturity Model.
 Organizations can use the model to establish their level of compliance with PRINCE2.

 There is only one simple test of whether a project is a PRINCE2 project and it’s nothing to do with how many documents are written by the project management team.
-Nor is it to do with whether all the guidance in the PRINCE2 manual2 is being followed.
-The test is simply whether the project is applying all 7 of the PRINCE2 principles and whether the project is applying the minimum requirements of the 7 themes.
-The latter will be addressed in the accompanying PRINCE2 themes ebook.
+Nor is it to do with whether all the guidance in the PRINCE2 manual is being followed.
+The test is simply whether the project is applying all seven of the PRINCE2 principles.

 PRINCE2 therefore is not a rigid and ancient text written down on tablets of stone which cannot be challenged and changed.
 On the contrary, it’s a very practical and workable set of best practices which can be applied to any project, no matter what type of project, scale or level of complexity and risk.